humanburgers/bf4-battlescreen-fix/README.md

 3. Click on the Battlescreen button in the blue bar at the bottom of the page.
 4. Play the game and use the Battlescreen on a second monitor to enhance your situational awareness

+**Note**:
+- Only fixes Battlescreen for PC
-**Note**: If the Battlescreen doesn't initially appear, try clicking the button again, or navigating to a different page in Battlelog then back to it.
+- If the Battlescreen doesn't initially appear, try clicking the button again, or navigating to a different page in Battlelog then back to it.
 Because of the way the extension modifies the page, reloading it probably won't make it work.